sdhaduk/GPT2small-pretraining/README.md

 > **Warning:**
 > Note that training on 1 of the ~500 Mb text files in the `gutenberg_preprocessed` folder will take approximately 4 hours on a V100 GPU.
 > The folder contains 47 files and will take approximately 200 hours (more than 1 week) to complete.
 You may want to run it on a smaller number of files.

-&nbsp;
-## Design Decisions and Improvements

-Note that this code focuses on keeping things simple and minimal for educational purposes.
-The code could be improved in the following ways to improve modeling performance and training efficiency:

-1. Modify the `prepare_dataset.py` script to strip the Gutenberg boilerplate text from each book file.
-2. Update the data preparation and loading utilities to pre-tokenize the dataset and save it in a tokenized form so that it doesn't have to be re-tokenized each time when calling the pretraining script.
-3. Update the `train_model_simple` script by adding the features introduced in [Appendix D: Adding Bells and Whistles to the Training Loop](../../appendix-D/01_main-chapter-code/appendix-D.ipynb), namely, cosine decay, linear warmup, and gradient clipping.
-4. Update the pretraining script to save the optimizer state (see section *5.4 Loading and saving weights in PyTorch* in chapter 5; [ch05.ipynb](../../ch05/01_main-chapter-code/ch05.ipynb)) and add the option to load an existing model and optimizer checkpoint and continue training if the training run was interrupted.
-5. Add a more advanced logger (for example, Weights and Biases) to view the loss and validation curves live
-6. Add distributed data parallelism (DDP) and train the model on multiple GPUs (see section *A.9.3 Training with multiple GPUs* in appendix A; [DDP-script.py](../../appendix-A/01_main-chapter-code/DDP-script.py)).
-7. Swap the from scratch `MultiheadAttention` class in the `previous_chapter.py` script with the efficient `MHAPyTorchScaledDotProduct` class implemented in the [Efficient Multi-Head Attention Implementations](../../ch03/02_bonus_efficient-multihead-attention/mha-implementations.ipynb) bonus section, which uses Flash Attention via PyTorch's `nn.functional.scaled_dot_product_attention` function.
-8. Speeding up the training by optimizing the model via [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) (`model = torch.compile`) or [thunder](https://github.com/Lightning-AI/lightning-thunder) (`model = thunder.jit(model)`).
-9. Implement Gradient Low-Rank Projection (GaLore) to further speed up the pretraining process.
-This can be achieved by just replacing the `AdamW` optimizer with the provided `GaLoreAdamW` provided in the [GaLore Python library](https://github.com/jiaweizzhao/GaLore).